-Before performing actual geodynamic simulations, we first derive a density structure of the magma chambers of the Yellowstone magmatic system, as gravity anomaly computations are computationally much faster than geodynamic simulations.
-We implement the gravity computation as described in [37].
-As comparison we use the compiled Bouguer anomaly data of [50] (online archive of the Pan American Center for Earth and Environmental Sciences (PACES), shown in figure 1), who performed a 2D inversion for the density structure.

-By varying the effective density of the two magma chambers, we invert for the 3D density structure.
-We vary the effective densities from 2340 kg/m3 to 2690 kg/m3 for the upper and from 2590 kg/m3 to 2730 kg/m3 for the lower chamber, consistent with the effective density values resulting from the parametrization of [47] for the major elements found by [19], also shown in table I. Four end member cases are considered:
+Before performing actual geodynamic simulations, we first derive a density structure of the magma reservoirs of the Yellowstone magmatic system, as gravity anomaly computations are much faster than geodynamic simulations.
+We implement the gravity computation as described in [59].
+As comparison we use the compiled Bouguer anomaly data of [23] (online archive of the Pan American Center for Earth and Environmental Sciences (PACES), shown in figure 1), who performed a 2D inversion for the density structure.
+By varying the effective density of the two magma reservoirs, we invert for the 3D density structure.
+We vary the effective densities from 2340 kg/m to 2690 kg/m for the upper and from 2590 kg/m to 2730 kg/m for the lower reservoir, consistent with the effective density values resulting from the parametrization of [11] for the major elements found by [15], also shown in table I. Four end member cases are considered: